There

 does know.

-are never opened, solicit "teachers" who are as ill-informed
+out books that are never opened, solicit "teachers"

-as their students, hire a Director of Religious Education
+who are as ill-informed as their students, hire a Director

+a fait accompli!
 The Gospel is preached!
-The ignorant are
+The

-enlightened.
+ignorant are enlightened.
 The children are taught.
-Process them
+Process

-through to Confirmation regardless of their complete
+them through to Confirmation regardless of their complete

-ignorance of the Faith, kiss them off, and tell
+ignorance of the Faith, kiss them off, and tell yourself

-look at the Confirmation lines!
+Confirmation lines!

 What